-Under our Complaints Handling Procedure which is sent to a complainant, a complaint is handled either by the lawyer's Supervising Partner and/or the Client Care Partner who will record details of the complaint on a Complaints Register form at the outset of dealing with a complaint.
-Forms are to be sent to the Client Care Partner at the conclusion of the procedure.
+Under our complaints handling procedure, which is sent to a complainant, a complaint is handled either by the lawyer's supervising partner and/or the complaints partner who will record details of the complaint on complaints register at the outset of dealing with a complaint.
+The complaints register is reviewed at each risk group meeting (which includes the firm's complaints partner and the COLP) and an annual review of any trends is prepared for year-end reporting.